Skip to content

 • A positive value (10) pushes them farther apart.

-Your changes are reflected in real-time in the preview area, giving you immediate feedback.
+Changes appear in real-time in the preview area.
 To adjust the kerning for WA, simply type WA and select the ‘W’.

 Adjusting the kerning value for the 'WA' pair

-• Use Real Words: Test kerning with actual words and sentences to see how pairs behave in context.
+• Use Real Words: Test with actual words and sentences to see pairs in context.

-• Focus on Common Pairs: Prioritize common problematic combinations, such as AV, AW, VA, WA, To, P., To, Yo.
+• Focus on Common Pairs: Prioritize problematic combinations: AV, AW, VA, WA, To, P., Yo.

-• Trust Your Eyes: Aim for visually consistent spacing, not mathematical equality.
-The goal is perceptual balance.
+• Trust Your Eyes: Aim for perceptual balance, not mathematical equality.

-• Make Small Adjustments: Fine-tune kerning with small, incremental changes (1-3 pixels at a time) for the best results.
+• Make Small Adjustments: Adjust 1-3 pixels at a time for best results.